realitydeslab/drifting-whispers/write-up.md

-# Wafting Whispers: The Manifesto of Nomadology
+# Drifting Whispers: The Manifesto of Nomadology

 By Botao Amber Hu (https://botao.hu) and Fangting (https://fangting.me/)